elastic/apm/docs/agents/spec-process.md

 ## Process

 1. Agents discussion issue \
-  If there's a lot of uncertainty about what the poposal is, a discussion issue should be created.
+  If there's a lot of uncertainty about what the proposal is, a discussion issue should be created.
   In doubt, lean towards not creating a discussion issue and start with a draft PR.
   Discussion issues should not have votes/agent checkboxes.